tcheukueppoo/wfmux/README.md

    last_wfmux_opt "$proj_dir" cbranch

-   tmux_message "$(git branch --show-current)" tmux display-popup -C
+   tmux_message "$(git branch --show-current)"
 }
 ```

 #### WFMUX API

-- `tmux_or_die`: Check if the script in running in a tmux session and die if not.
+- `tmux_or_die`: Check if the script is running in a tmux session and die if not.
 - `requires`: Check the dependencies of the wfmux operation.
 - `get_proj_dir`: Outputs the project directory
 - `tmux_cur_session`: Outputs the name of the tmux session of the project.
 - `is_git_repository`: Check if the project is tracked by git.
 - `tmux_message`: Display a tmux message
 - `wfmux_die`: Disply a tmux message and die.
+- `last_wfmux_opt`: Tell wfmux the name of the last operation it called.